CRMWeaver: Building Powerful Business Agent via Agentic RL and Shared Memories: Experiments

 \subsection{Main Experiments}

-As depicted in Table \ref{table:main_exp}, we present a comprehensive evaluation of our proposed method, CRMWeaver, against a suite of robust baseline models.
-The performance assessment was conducted on the CRMArena-Pro dataset, encompassing both B2B and B2C domains.
+As shown in Table \ref{table:main_exp}, we present a comprehensive evaluation of our proposed method CRMWeaver against a suite of robust baseline models.
+The performance assessment was conducted on the CRMArena-Pro dataset, which covers both B2B and B2C domains and consists of 19 distinct subtasks.

-Our model demonstrates superior performance, achieving an average score of 55.6 in the B2B domain and a highly competitive score of 57.1 in the B2C domain.
+Our model demonstrates superior performance, achieving a highly competitive average score of 55.6 in the B2B domain and a score of 57.1 in the B2C domain compared with much more advanced LLMs.
 Notably, CRMWeaver exhibits a pronounced advantage in database-related tasks, where it outperforms all baselines with scores of 73.0 (B2B) and 72.8 (B2C).
-These results underscore the model's enhanced capability in handling structured data analysis.

-To further investigate the contribution of the shared memory component, we conducted an ablation study by removing this module from the agentic model, a variant denoted as "w.o.
-Shared Memory".
-The experimental results reveal a discernible degradation in performance, with the average scores declining to 54.5 in the B2B domain and 55.3 in the B2C domain.
-This outcome indicates that the shared memory module plays a crucial role in facilitating the model's overall performance.
-However, it is also important to note that even without the aid of shared memories, the agentic model still yielded competitive results, suggesting that the training-time optimization of CRMWeaver remains robust.
+The results across diverse domains and environments demonstrate the effectiveness and generalization capability of the proposed method.